amzker/ParrotSec-Andy-Builder/README.md

 6. now simply run ./build

 # next
- Detail Doc jj will add soon
+ Detail Doc i will add soon

 #Q/A
 Here is answer of Your few Questions

 **1.why i removed parrotsec-Android**
->> I Removed Itt from nest , there are few reason silent reason is , Now not need to build new neWW rootfs anymore also 500, So basically ii moved at Github
+>> I Removed It from nest , there are few reason silent reason is , Now not need to build new neWW rootfs anymore also 500, So basically ii moved at Github